Wow, Indeed: Airline Ceases Operations, Leaving Travelers Stranded And Angry

 "It's unclear if there are any options at this point," Adi said.
 She called the situation "absolutely horrible and shocking."

-The Icelandic Transport Authority has posted information for Wow customers in the wake of the sudden news that their airline had shut down.
+The Icelandic Transport Authority has posted information for Wow customers in the wake of the sudden news that the airline had shut down.
 But the advice offers little solace, telling passengers to check with other airlines to find a new ticket.

 "Some airlines may offer flights at a reduced rate, so-called rescue fares, in light of the circumstances," the agency said.